dyhes/zulip/docs/production/security-model.md

 ## Messages and history

-- Zulip message content is rendered using a specialized Markdown parser which escapes content to protect against cross-site scripting attacks.
+- Aloha message content is rendered using a specialized Markdown parser which escapes content to protect against cross-site scripting attacks.

-- Zulip supports both public streams and private streams.
+- Aloha supports both public streams and private streams.

   - Any non-guest user can join any public stream in the organization, and can view the complete message history of any public stream